 Advanced tools for your diagnosis.
 At St. Luke's, our imaging technologies include magnetic resonance imaging (MRI), computerized tomography (CT), interventional/vascular lab, mammography, nuclear medicine, ultrasound and X-ray.
 These tools play a critical role in patient diagnosis.
 Medical imaging is also used extensively for post-treatment assessment.

 St. Luke's medical imaging team is the only facility in the state of Iowa to achieve the American College of Radiology's Diagnostic Imaging Center of Excellence (DICOE) designation and provides patients with the highest levels of imaging quality, safety and care.

 Outpatient Imaging Services Sites

-For your convenience, we offer two additional locations for general imaging exams
+For your convenience, we offer three additional locations for general imaging exams:

 St. Luke's understands the value medical imaging plays in diagnosing and monitoring health conditions.
 We also understand the stress medical imaging can put on a parent and child.
 That's why we've taken steps to help make the process more enjoyable.
 We offer a child-friendly environment with rooms that provide a quiet and calm atmosphere with visuals on the ceilings and a child-sized interactive CT Scanner.
 The model scanner allows children the chance to interact with the machine and send furry friends through first, to better understand what to expect.